sigpwny/pwnyOS-2020-docs/README.md

 UIUCTF 2020's official main page can be found: [here](https://uiuc.tf)

 # Connecting
-To get started with your personal pwnyOS VM, first check your inbox for your credentials.
+To get started with your personal pwnyOS VM, grab your credentials from https://uiuc.tf/pwnyos
-If you didn't hear from us, send us a ModMail in the UIUCTF Discord.

 Your credentials will be a 4 digit number called a "Port" and a password.
 These define your unique VM.